');

 About Chicago Heights, IL

-Chicago Heights is a mid-sized city in Illinois with a population of 26,938 residents.
-The median household income is $57,479 per year, which is near the national average.
-The median age in Chicago Heights is 35.6 years.
+Chicago Heights is a mid-sized city located in Illinois with a population of 26,938 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,479 per year, which is 24% below the national median of $75,149.
+The median age of 35.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Chicago Heights, IL